johnnyblake31/johnnyblake31/README.md

 - Hi, I’m Blake.
 Former math teacher and cyber intelligence, now focused on building.
-- Current focus: Front Row Fantasy to bring people together to discover new music.
+- Current focus: Front Row Fantasy (frontrowvibes.com), a platform to bring people together to discover new music.
 - Backburner: SamWise, a tool scaling oral exams using LLMs to administer and grade the conversations
 - Always interested in collabs: blakeblaze15@gmail.com